swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

         // Check the result.
 Ideally this would report more details. guard result.succeeded else { throw Error("couldn't build product") }

+        // Get the list of built executables from the build result. let builtExecutables = result.builtArtifacts.first{ $0.kind == .executable }

         // Decide on the output path for the archive. let outputPath = context.pluginWorkDirectory.appending("\(archiveName).tar")